 Using a spoon drizzle the icing over each cooled muffin back and forth in a hashtag style.
 Now they are ready to eat!
 Or store them in a sealed container for up to 3 days but they are so good they likely won’t last that long!

-Maple Oatmeal Muffins With Maple Brown Butter Drizzle Recipe
+Maple Oatmeal Muffins with Maple Brown Butter Drizzle

 - 2 cups old-fashioned rolled oats